ESIPFed/data-help-desk/docs/for_volunteers/question_types.md

 # Types of Questions Asked at a Data Help Desk

-Students, postdocs, early career researchers, and established scientists can all benefit from using the output of a data help desk to manage their research projects, collaborate with others, and ensure the preservation and sharing of their research data.
+Here is a general overview of the types of questions asked at a data help desk.

-A list of common questions can be found in the resources section of this
+**For a detailed list of common questions**, see the resources section of this
 website: [Questions from
 users]({{ site.baseurl }}{% link docs/resources/questions_from_users.md %}).

+## Overview of common questions

 1. **General inquiries**:
     - What is the purpose of the data help desk?